 ⇒ Intelligent Transport system- Effective for real-time traffic management

 ⇒ National Transport Data Bank should be established

-⇒ Personal information on public domain should be linked.
-This will be helpful in two aspects, one is planning of transportation systems, traffic management and circulation and the other, traffic enforcement.
-Chances of forged documents will reduce drastically if database is interlinked and available on a digital platform.
+⇒ Personal information on the public domain should be linked.
+This will be helpful in two aspects, one is planning of transportation systems, traffic management, and circulation and the other, traffic enforcement.
+Chances of forged documents will reduce drastically if the database is interlinked and available on a digital platform.

-⇒ Banks have already been doing data acquisition and analysis, with systems like CIBIL, which facilitates information about borrowers' history on defaults.
+⇒ Banks have already been doing data acquisition and analysis, with systems like CIBIL, which facilitate information about borrowers' history on defaults.

-⇒ UMTA-Apex authority at city level.
+⇒ UMTA-Apex authority at the city level.
 All matters related to urban and transport planning will be handled by this authority.
-This will create a single window clearance system and reduce the wastage of time in trying to get 23 different approvals from different authorities.
+This will create a single-window clearance system and reduce the wastage of time in trying to get 23 different approvals from different authorities.
 It should also be provided financial powers for smooth functioning

 ⇒ New paradigms will have to be created to address newer challenges that are born.